Liz Truss lettuce: Similar actions

 On 14 October, the Channel 5 presenter Jeremy Vine began a similar livestream of a lettuce being compared to Truss's tenure.

 Brands including easyJet and Sekonda ran advertising campaigns making fun of Truss's tenure.

 On 14 November, following the audience of the ITV celebrity reality show I'm a Celebrity...Get Me Out of Here! choosing the contestant and MP Matt Hancock to be the camp leader, the series' presenters Ant & Dec introduced a lettuce called Spud, again asking which would last longer.

 During the January 2023 Speaker of the United States House of Representatives election, the Lincoln Project made a tweet referencing the Liz Truss lettuce to mock Kevin McCarthy, who had failed to secure enough votes to win the Speakership; he later won, but was removed in October of that year.

-During the 2024 Scottish government crisis, on 26 April, GB News presenters Tom Harwood and Emily Carver unveiled 'Humza Yousleaf' live on their show Good Afternoon Britain; the lettuce was decorated with a paper beard and googly eyes to resemble the then-Scottish First Minister.
+During the 2024 Scottish government crisis, on 26 April, GB News presenters Tom Harwood and Emily Carver unveiled 'Humza Yousleaf' live on their show Good Afternoon Britain; the lettuce was decorated with a paper beard and googly eyes to resemble the then-Scottish First Minister Humza Yousaf.
 At the news of Yousaf's resignation days later, Harwood remarked that the lettuce was "still going strong.
 Lettuce 1, Yousaf 0."

 The lettuce inspired a student at the University of York in their protest against the foundation of a Reform Society.
 They chose to use a raw gammon steak, in reference to the perceived stereotypical Reform Party voter.
 They hoped that the Students' Union would deratify the society due to concerns of the nature of the Reform Party's policies, which the society aligned with.
 Ultimately the society outlived the steak, which became so rotten that the student's housemates reported the smell to college authorities.